charlielee/boats-animator/docs/introduction/system-requirements.md

 # System Requirements

-The following are the system requirements for using Boats Animator.
+The following are the system requirements for using Boats Animator (last updated for v0.13).

 ## Operating System